JoaoLopesF/RemoteDebug/README.md

 DISCLAIMER:

-This Library is NOT have yet authentications, and is ONLY for development NOT to production!
+This Library is NOT have yet authentications, and is **ONLY for development** NOT to production!
+In the future peraps this will supported prodution.

 ## Wishlist
 - Http page to begin/stop the telnet server